-This indicator presents past and projected GHG emission trends in Europe and assesses the progress of the EU towards its GHG targets.
-The EU's total GHG emissions include GHG emissions from land use, land use change and forestry (LULUCF) and international aviation to be consistent with the scope of the EU's 2030 Nationally Determined Contribution (NDC) and as included in the EU greenhouse gas inventory 1990-2021^[1].
+This indicator presents past and projected GHG emission trends in Europe and assesses the progress of the EU towards its GHG targets, with the scope of the total greenhouse gas emissions (EU target scope) aligning with that of the European Climate Law.
+The EU's total GHG emissions include GHG emissions from land use, land use change and forestry (LULUCF) and portions of emissions from international aviation and maritime transport, as regulated by EU law.